isaganiesteron/meta-ads-mcp-cs/README.md

 # Optional: Set API version (or use default v19.0)
 wrangler secret put META_API_VERSION

+# Optional: Set API key for POST request authentication
+wrangler secret put API_KEY
 ```

+**API Key Authentication:**

+- If `API_KEY` is set, all POST requests must include the `X-API-Key` header with the matching value
+- If `API_KEY` is not set, API key validation is skipped (all POST requests are allowed)
+- This provides an additional security layer for your MCP server endpoints

 📖 **See [SETUP.md](SETUP.md) for detailed setup instructions and troubleshooting.**